RobertFischer/CleanSweep/README.md

 	}
 });

-s.onSoftGC(someObjectToTrack, new Sweeper.SweepAction<SomeObjectToTracksType>() {
+s.onWeakGC(someObjectToTrack, new Sweeper.SweepAction<SomeObjectToTracksType>() {
 	public void run() {
 		/* Implement behavior to perform when the object is softly reachable here */ /* The object can be retrieved by calling getTarget(). */ }
 });

 ```

 Features
 -----------

-* Sane concurrency configuration provided by default, or override it with your own `Executor` or `ThreadFactory`.
+* Sane concurrency configuration provided by default, or override it with your favorite `Executor` or `ThreadFactory`.

-* Execute code on garbage collection or right before garbage collection (softly reachable).
+* Execute code on garbage collection or right before garbage collection (weakly reachable).

+* Ability to register a shutdown hook, whether or not to do background sweeping, and different strategies for sweeping.

-* Simple, object-oriented API.
+* Extremely simple API.

 Proper Usage
 -------------